flutter/website/src/docs/release/breaking-changes/eliminating-nullok-parameters.md

 wasn't confusing, since every variable was nullable.

-When non-nullability was made the default, it was then desirable to have the most commonly used APIs return a non-nullable value, since saying `MediaQuery.of(context, nullOk: false)` and then still requiring an `!` operator or `?` and a fallback value after that call felt awkward, since the `nullOk` parameter was a cheap form of providing a null safety toggle, which in the face of true language support for non-nullability, was then supplying redundant, and perhaps contradictory signals to the developer.
+When non-nullability was made the default, it was then desirable to have the most commonly used APIs return a non-nullable value.
+This is because saying `MediaQuery.of(context, nullOk: false)` and then still requiring an `!` operator or `?` and a fallback value after that call felt awkward.

+The `nullOk` parameter was a cheap form of providing a null safety toggle, which in the face of true language support for non-nullability, was then supplying redundant, and perhaps contradictory signals to the developer.

 To solve this, the `of` accessors (and some related accessors that also used `nullOk`) were split into two calls: one that returned a non-nullable value and